myaqut/Devops-Labs/CI.md

 ###5- Break Your Jobs into Clear Named Steps.
 Use steps in order to breakdown your jobs.
 Using conventionally named steps make it easier to track your workflow, and understand where and why it failed in case an error happened.

+## Jenkins Best Practices

+### 1. Backups and Updates
+Make sure to keep updating jenkins to maintain performance and security as jenkins releases updates periodically.
+Also make sure to take updates of your jenkins server to avoid losing data.
+### 2. Optimize Builds on Master Node
+Avoid adding unnecessary builds on your master node to optimize performance.
+Adding unnecessary builds to master node will consume more CPU and memory resources.
+### 3. Optimize Builds-Up History
+Optimize your job configuration to limit the history of old builds.
+Having very big history will result to save many  old builds in file system.
+### 4. Optimize Plugins
+Make sure to only use needed plugins.
+Be careful while adding new plugins and only use them if needed.
+Usually plugins increase the build time, so having many plugins will result in slowing down your jobs.
+### 5. Use Multiple Jenkins Masters
+It's recommended to have more than one master while having different projects.
+Doing so will insure that changes on one project is not going to affect the others and only plugins added on one master won't be added on the other.
+### 6. Breakdown Your Jobs
+Try to breakdown your jobs to smaller jobs.
+Doing so will make it easier for you to track your stages and debug your project in case of failure.